 Hemorrhage.
 Hemorrhages, including major hemorrhages defined as symptomatic bleeding in a critical area or organ, can occur.
-In the COMBI-d study, the incidence of hemorrhagic events in patients treated with the combination compared with TAFINLAR as a single agent was 19% (40/209) vs 15% (32/211), respectively.
+In the COMBI-d study, the incidence of hemorrhagic events in patients treated with the combination was 19% compared with 15% of patients receiving single-agent TAFINLAR.
 Gastrointestinal hemorrhage occurred in 6% of patients treated with the combination compared with 3% of patients receiving single-agent TAFINLAR.
 In the COMBI-d study, intracranial hemorrhage was fatal in 1.4% of patients receiving the combination.

-Permanently discontinue TAFINLAR and MEKINIST for all grade 4 hemorrhagic events, and for any persistent grade 3 hemorrhagic events that do not improve.
-Withhold TAFINLAR and MEKINIST for grade 3 hemorrhagic events; if improved, resume at a lower dose.
+Permanently discontinue TAFINLAR and MEKINIST for all grade 4 hemorrhagic events and for any grade 3 hemorrhagic events that do not improve.
+Withhold TAFINLAR and MEKINIST for grade 3 hemorrhagic events; if improved, resume at the next lower dose level.

 Venous Thromboembolism.
 In the COMBI-d study, deep venous thrombosis (DVT) and pulmonary embolism (PE) occurred in 2.8% of patients treated with the combination.

 Advise patients to immediately seek medical care if they develop symptoms of DVT or PE such as shortness of breath, chest pain, or arm or leg swelling.
 Permanently discontinue MEKINIST and TAFINLAR for life-threatening PE.
 Withhold MEKINIST for uncomplicated DVT or PE for up to 3 weeks; if improved, MEKINIST may be resumed at a lower dose.

 Assess LVEF by an echocardiogram or a multigated acquisition (MUGA) scan before initiation of therapy, 1 month after initiation then at 2- to 3-month intervals while on treatment.
 Withhold MEKINIST for up to 4 weeks, and continue TAFINLAR at the same dose if absolute LVEF value decreases by 10% from pretreatment values and is <LLN.
 For symptomatic cardiomyopathy or persistent asymptomatic LV dysfunction of >20% from baseline that is below LLN that does not resolve within 4 weeks, permanently discontinue MEKINIST and withhold TAFINLAR.
 Resume TAFINLAR at the same dose on the recovery of cardiac function to at least the institutional LLN for LVEF and absolute decrease ≤10% compared with baseline.